Tahoe Reno Industrial Center

-The Tahoe Reno Industrial Center (TRI Center, or TRIC) is a privately owned 107,000 acre industrial park, located in Storey County, east of Reno, Nevada and south of Interstate 80.
-The center is the largest in the United States (third largest in the world), occupying over half of the land mass in Storey County, and is home to more than a hundred companies and their warehouse logistics centers and fulfillment centers such as PetSmart, Home Depot, Walmart. and others.
-Gigafactory Nevada was built there to serve Tesla Motors and Panasonic.
-Tesla says that once completed the Gigafactory will be the largest building on the planet.
+The Tahoe Reno Industrial Center (TRI Center, or TRIC) is a privately owned 107,000 acre industrial park, located in Storey County, east of Reno, Nevada, and south of Interstate 80.
+The center is the largest in the United States (third largest in the world), occupying over half of the land mass in Storey County, and is home to more than a hundred companies and their warehouse logistics centers and fulfillment centers such as PetSmart, Home Depot, Walmart and others.
+Gigafactory Nevada was built there to serve Tesla, Inc. and Panasonic.
+According to Benchmarkia, Tahoe-Reno Industrial Centre is the sixth largest industrial park by area in the world.

-Facilities include rail-serviced sites with Union Pacific Railroad and BNSF Railway, municipal water and sewer, natural gas service, and five power plants on site producing more than 900 MW.
+Facilities include rail-serviced sites with the Union Pacific Railroad and BNSF Railway, municipal water and sewer, natural gas service, and five power plants on site producing more than 900 MW.

 History

 In 1995, Storey County saw an opportunity in the open area close to rail and highway, but isolated from residential areas to avoid disturbance.
 Mars/PetSmart became the first tenant.
 In 2020, TRIC was one of the areas depicted in the art exhibition "Countryside, The Future" by architect Rem Koolhaas at the New York Guggenheim Museum.